 - There is a process where a grant project number can be set up prior to the award document being received.
-If you are interested in this option, you can contact Diane Hillebrand at 777-2808.

 - Expenses such as office supplies, line charges, postage, administrative salaries, memberships, food purchases, subcontracts and equipment are considered unallowable on grants and contracts unless they are listed in the proposal budget and budget justification.

 Below are some general questions concerning the administration of research projects at the SMHS.
 For questions specific to proposal budgets, please see the Proposal Resources ~ Budget Information section of this website.

 Q - How long does it take to route a proposal for signatures?

 A - It normally takes five days to route a completed proposal for signatures after the SMHS has signed off on the proposal.